vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 I also skipped strength exercises.
 This was due to a mixture of fatigue and wanting to conserve time for stuff later in the day.

+## 2026-02-27: skipped all exercises

+On Friday 2026-02-27, I skipped all exercises.
+This was because I needed to do potatoes prep before my meal, and I also got delayed by some work stuff in the morning and early afternoon.